benammann/switcheo-exporter/README.md

 ### Main Features
-* Export Trades from https://switcheo.exchange/ using just a NEO, ETH or QTUM address to a .csv sheet
+* Export Trades from https://switcheo.exchange/ to a .csv sheet
 * Apply complex filters
 * Export from multiple contracts